Types of Smart Contracts: Their Kinds and How they Differ

 Smart contracts are at the core of web3.
 They are pieces of code that live on the blockchain and work like vending machines: Give them an input and they do the rest — be it transferring funds, registering ownership, or anything else that pre-defined.

-In this blog, we will explain what smart contracts are and the different types of smart contracts that you can build or use.
+Want to explore the different types and options you have for smart contract deployment?
+Sit tight!
+In this blog, we will explain everything a developer needs to know about the different types of smart contracts that you can build or use.

 What are smart contracts?